cdesterke/aCGHarrayDirectHG19/README.md

 EXAMPLE FILE:
-"example.bed" with minimum 5 columns needs to be pass as first parameter of the shell line bed file needs to be placed at the parental directory so same the directory than the script!
+"example.bed" with minimum 5 columns needs to be pass as first parameter of the shell line bed file needs to be place at the parental directory so same the directory than the script!